ionic-team/ionic-framework/BETA.md

 We have worked to make the Framework v6 migration as easy as possible, so the upgrade process should be a breeze!

+Developers can follow the guide below to begin updating their existing apps to Framework v6.
+If you want to try out Framework v6 in a new app, you can create a starter application using `ionic start` with the Ionic CLI and then follow the guide below.
+See https://ionicframework.com/docs/intro/cli for information on how to get started with a new Ionic Framework application.

 > Note: Framework v6 is currently in beta, so do not push any apps running v6 to production!

 ### Ionic Vue